-Amidst all this, something extraordinary happened during the last three days - as he was sapped of energy in a seemingly rapid onset of sodium loss as the doctors suspect in a convenient conjecture, he became exceptionally soft and mild mannered and we saw glimpses of my mom in his gestures and utterances.
+And yet, something extraordinary happened during the last three days: when he was sapped of energy in a seemingly rapid onset of sodium loss as the doctors suspect in a convenient conjecture.
+He became exceptionally soft and mild mannered and we saw glimpses of my mom in his gestures and utterances.
 It's our good fortune that the three days had us wrapped together in a celestial bond of a lifetime that can only be experienced, never described.
 Towards the evening of the third day on 11th November, he was hospitalized for what looked like a case of chest congestion.
 Looking at his condition, we had given up all hopes but he came back in a miraculous recovery which we could sense was short-lived.
 Nevertheless, throughout 12th and 13th, as he went through scores of ups and downs, we had rich, fulfilling conversations that were amiss all this while.

 My mom, although timid by nature all her life, won over her cancer when she called me and held my hand before she breathed her last.
 So we were more than sure something similar was planned for dad.
 And we were not disappointed.
 We have no reason to complain - for we were blessed with eleven wholesome years with him post my mother's demise knowing fully well that he was prepared to leave this world long before her exit.